Malaysia blocked MalaysiaNow and website of former MP

 Wee Choo Keong

-In June and July 2023, OONI data from Malaysia started showing the blocking of news media outlet MalaysiaNow (www.malaysianow.com) and of a website (weechookeong.com) which belongs to a former Malaysian Member of Parliament (Wee Choo Keong).
+Between June 2023 and September 2024, OONI data from Malaysia shows the blocking of news media outlet MalaysiaNow (www.malaysianow.com) and of a website (weechookeong.com) which belongs to a former Malaysian Member of Parliament (Wee Choo Keong).
+These blocks appear to follow a precedent of news media and politically-motivated censorship in the country.
 Both the blocking of MalaysiaNow and Wee Choo Keong’s website were reported at the time by our Malaysian partner, Sinar Project, based on OONI data.

 As is evident from the above chart, the testing of www.malaysianow.com started presenting confirmed signs of blocking on 28th June 2023, while the testing of weechookeong.com started presenting confirmed signs of blocking on 25th July 2023.
 It’s worth highlighting though that the OONI Probe testing of these domains only started on those dates, limiting our ability to evaluate if the blocks started sooner based on OONI data.
 Yet, the dates correlate with the timing when MalaysiaNow reported on the blocking of their website, while the blocking of Wee Choo Keong’s website was reported on 25th July 2023.